My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 AI creates code, writes text, and generates images.

-However, it still cannot create data from the physical world on its own.
+However, it cannot yet create data from the physical world on its own.

 Data collected through sensors is